cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 `kubectl run  nginx --image=nginx:1.12.2`
 It should create a new resource of type `deployment` named "nginx".
 Use `kubectl get deployment nginx -o yaml` and `kubectl describe deployment nginx` to get more detailed information on the deployment you just created.
 Based on those information, determine the labels & selectors used by your deployment.

 Can you figure out the name of the pod belonging to your deployment by using the label information?
-Hint use `-l` switch in combination with `kubectl get pods`
+Hint: use the `-l` switch in combination with `kubectl get pods`

 ## Step 1: scaling
 Congratulations, you created your first deployment of a webserver.
 Now it's time to scale: